Residential Foundation Course

 - The aim of this course is to prepare learners for work in a racing stable

 - No previous equine experience or academic qualifications are required to enrol

 - Applicants must not weigh more than 11 stone ready to ride (i.e. wearing skullcap, body protector and boots).

-- For the twelve week course a contribution of £350 towards the cost of the accommodation and meals is payable.
+- A contribution of £500 towards the £1200 cost of the accommodation and meals is payable

-- There is currently a bursary available to cover a percentage of this cost if the person comes from a household with an income less than £26,000.
-Please call Aimee Collins on 01302 861000 to seek advice or support regarding bursary eligibility.
+- There is currently a bursary available to cover a percentage of this cost if the person comes from a household with an income of less than £26,000.
+Please call Aimee Collins on 01302 861000 to seek advice or support regarding bursary eligibility

 - To view our full policy on Bursary please click here Bursary Policy